Stovakx/Stovakx/README.md

 # 💫 About Me:
-I am 27 years old "junior fullstack developer" loving javascript.
+I am 27 years old web developer loving javascript.
 Curently I am learning mastering javascript and react.js.
 Next will be mastering NodeJs.
 I am curently working on cimiel.cz(sample website of their work, waiting for images and stylization to complete project).

 As side project I am creating chat clone with Node.JS on backend and React on frontend.
 Now i am completing everything on backend.
 After i will start build frontend and maybe then I will use React native for phone devices.